karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 ### Challenge 1 — Secure Static Notebook Deployment Without a marimo Server

-The obvious deployment for Marimo is as a server: you run `marimo run notebook.py` and Marimo starts a WebSocket-backed application server that executes Python on the backend.
+The obvious deployment for marimo is as a server: you run `marimo run notebook.py` and marimo starts a WebSocket-backed application server that executes Python on the backend.
 We evaluated this and rejected it for two reasons.

 **Security surface.**
-A running Marimo server executes arbitrary Python code from notebooks that are essentially customer property.
+A running marimo server executes arbitrary Python code from notebooks that are essentially customer property.
 Even sandboxed, this is an attack vector we preferred not to manage.

 **Infrastructure complexity.**
-For on-premise installations — which many Exoknox customers require — spinning up and managing a persistent Marimo server (or per-session containers in Kubernetes) places requirements on the customer's infrastructure that we cannot guarantee.
+For on-premise installations — which many EXOKNOX customers require — spinning up and managing a persistent marimo server (or per-session containers in Kubernetes) places requirements on the customer's infrastructure that we cannot guarantee.

 The WASM approach removes the need to execute notebook Python on the backend.
 That significantly reduces the server-side attack surface, although the browser-side notebook still has to be treated like any authenticated frontend code.